What Is Silk?

 The Benefits of Silk

-Silk has been prized for thousands of years due to its soft hand and beautiful sheen.
-Its lightweight and breathable nature makes it a natural insulator, regulating body temperature to keep you cool in the summer and warmer in the winter.
+Prized for thousands of years due to its soft hand and beautiful sheen, silk's lightweight and breathable nature makes it a natural insulator, regulating body temperature to keep you cool in the summer and warmer in the winter.

 Is Silk Washable?